cloudcentral/help.cloudcentral.com.au/pages/cloud/cloud_cli_loadbalancers.md

 1. Scenario description:

-   Back-end servers 192.0.2.10 and 192.0.2.11 on subnet private-subnet have been configured with an custom application on TCP port 23456
+   * Back-end servers 192.0.2.10 and 192.0.2.11 on subnet private-subnet have been configured with an custom application on TCP port 23456
-   Subnet public-subnet is a shared external subnet created by the cloud operator which is reachable from the internet.
+   * Subnet public-subnet is a shared external subnet created by the cloud operator which is reachable from the internet.
-   We want to configure a basic load balancer that is accessible from the internet, which distributes requests to the back-end servers.
+   * We want to configure a basic load balancer that is accessible from the internet, which distributes requests to the back-end servers.
-   We want to employ a TCP health check to ensure that the back-end servers are available.
+   * We want to employ a TCP health check to ensure that the back-end servers are available.

 1. Solution:

-   Create load balancer lb1 on subnet public-subnet.
+   * Create load balancer lb1 on subnet public-subnet.
-   Create listener listener1.
+   * Create listener listener1.
-   Create pool pool1 as listener1’s default pool.
+   * Create pool pool1 as listener1’s default pool.
-   Create a health monitor on pool1 which probes pool1’s members’ TCP service port.
+   * Create a health monitor on pool1 which probes pool1’s members’ TCP service port.
-   Add members 192.0.2.10 and 192.0.2.11 on private-subnet to pool1.
+   * Add members 192.0.2.10 and 192.0.2.11 on private-subnet to pool1.

 1. CLI commands:

-    ```
+    ```sh
     openstack loadbalancer create --name lb1 --vip-subnet-id public-subnet
     # Re-run the following until lb1 shows ACTIVE and ONLINE statuses:
     openstack loadbalancer show lb1